Nominated Member of Parliament: Modifications

 From 1 September 1997, the maximum number of NMPs in Parliament was increased from six to nine.
 Introducing a motion in Parliament for the second reading of the constitutional amendment bill that was eventually passed to effect the change, the Minister for Home Affairs Wong Kan Seng said that the NMP scheme was now well accepted by practically all MPs as it had proven its usefulness and worth.
 The Government intended to expand the scheme "so that more NMPs can be in Parliament to air views which may not be canvassed by the PAP or by the Opposition. ...
 We are now proposing to increase the number of NMPs so that a wider cross-section of such views can be canvassed and expressed."

 In 2002, an NMP's term of office was extended from two to two and a half years.
 This was done to avoid the need to select NMPs three times if a particular Parliament lasted its full five-year term.
 In fact, during the Ninth Parliament, the NMPs had only served 17 days from 1 to 17 October 2001 and attended three sittings before Parliament was dissolved for the 2001 general election.

 NMPs were made a permanent feature of Parliament with effect from 1 July 2010.
 Prior to this change, Parliament had to decide within six months after every election whether to appoint NMPs.
 The rationale for the changes was given by Prime Minister Lee Hsien Loong in Parliament on 27 May 2009.
-According to him, the main motivation behind having NMPs as a permanent part of the system of government in Singapore was the fact that the scheme had been a great success and had improved the quality of debate in the House: "The scheme has worked well.
+According to him, the main motivation behind having NMPs as a permanent part of the system of government in Singapore was that the scheme had been a great success and had improved the quality of debate in the House: "The scheme has worked well.
 The NMPs represent non-partisan alternative views in Parliament, and the NMPs have made effective contributions and raised the quality of debate in Parliament.
 Sometimes, if I may say so, they may have outshone even the Opposition MPs.
 This NMP scheme should be a permanent part of our political system."